EnterpriseDB/barman/doc/barman.5.md

     to find `pg_receivexlog` in the PATH (see `path` option) and that streaming connection for the server is working.
 This activates connection checks as well as management (including compression) of WAL files.
-    If set to `off` (default) barman will rely ony on continuous archiving for a server WAL archive operations.
+    If set to `off` (default) barman will rely only on continuous archiving for a server WAL archive operations, eventually terminating any running `pg_receivexlog` for the server.
 Global/Server.

 streaming_conninfo
 :   Connection string used by Barman to connect to the Postgres server via